top of page

 Pros:

-• RV water heater tanks are affordable to install
+• RV water heater tanks are affordable to install.

-• They don't require a lot of maintenance
+• They don't require a lot of maintenance.

-• They are sturdy and reliable
+• They are sturdy and reliable.

 Cons:

 • The water temperature may not be consistent.
-The water coming out of the heater at the beginning will be piping hot but after heavy use, the temperature will go down
+The water coming out of the heater at the beginning will be piping hot, but after heavy use, the temperature will go down.

 2. RV Tankless Hot Water Heater

 A tankless water heater for an RV is also known as an on-demand hot water heater for RV.
-The 'on-demand' function means there is no water tank that holds hot water, instead the water is heated as it passes through the pipes.
+The 'on-demand' function means there is no water tank that holds hot water; instead, the water is heated as it passes through the pipes.
 Once the switch for the heater is turned on, the RV water heater element is activated.
 As water passes through the pipes, the heating element heats it before it reaches the water outlet.
-When the switch for the on-demand water heater is turned off (or the hot water tap is turned off) the heating element deactivates as well.
+When the switch for the on-demand water heater is turned off (or the hot water tap is turned off), the heating element deactivates as well.

-girard rv tankless water heater
+Fogatti rv tankless water heater

 Pros:

-• Tankless water heaters do not require a lot of power and are energy efficient
+• Tankless water heaters do not require a lot of power and are energy-efficient.

 Cons:

-• They are more expensive
+• They are more expensive.

-• They require more care and maintenance
+• They require more care and maintenance.

-• You might have to invest in a low flow showerhead to allow the water more time in the pipes
+• You might have to invest in a low-flow showerhead to allow the water more time in the pipes.

 How to Power RV Hot Water Heaters

 Both tank and tankless hot water heaters require power to work.
 There are three types of RV water heaters: RV Electric Hot Water Heater, RV Propane Water Heater, and RV Combination Heaters.
 An electric water heater works on electricity, usually shore power.
-While this is the most efficient way to run a heater, you do need a consistent supply of electricity so boondocking isn't possible without an inverter.
+While this is the most efficient way to run a heater, you need a consistent electricity supply, so boondocking isn't possible without an inverter.

 Propane RV water heaters use gas to power the water heater.
 This is the most cost-effective method of powering a water heater.
 No dependence on electricity means you can easily dry camp or boondock while still having access to hot water.